-- Obtained dismissal of bad faith claim against national insurer at motion-to-dismiss stage, resulting in favorable settlement of stand-alone contract claim.
+- Obtained dismissals of bad faith claims in multiple lawsuits against national insurers at motion-to-dismiss stages, resulting in favorable settlements of stand-alone contract claims.

 - Successfully represented a regional mining company in the opposing party’s attempt to vacate a $27 million judgment, resulting in the client’s judgment being upheld in all respects.

 - Obtained favorable settlement for financial company in a state court putative class action where plaintiff alleged invasion of privacy claims over usage of GPS technology.